debrajpaul/stock-exchange/README.md

 ## stock-exchange

     This is a stock exchange project for rest applications using Node.js, Express.js, TypeScript and Docker.

+        * Swagger has also been implemented for easier documentation.
+        * Jest set up is also there to support testing.
+        * Docker set up has been made to make life easier.
+        * Inputs to REST API can be validated here using ajv.
+        * Mongoose is here to help you with the database schema and connection.

 ## What is this repository for?